-Today on the show we have Jonathan Wolf, the managing director of the American Film Market or AFM as it’s known.
+Today on the show we have Jonathan Wolf, the managing director of the American Film Market or AFM as it's known.
 The AFM has gone through many changes over the years.
 In recent years the world of film distribution has been turned upside down and AFM has been changing along with it.
-I have the honor to be moderating a panel on Micro-Budget Filmmaking at this year’s AFM.
+I have the honor to be moderating a panel on Micro-Budget Filmmaking at this year's AFM.
 The times they are a-changing.
-I sit down at talk Netflix, streaming, OTT, self-distribution and how you can screen your film to hundreds of potential buyers at the AFM.
+I sit down to talking about Netflix, streaming, OTT, self-distribution, and how you can screen your film to hundreds of potential buyers at the AFM.

 Jonathan Wolf is Executive Vice President of the Independent Film & Television Alliance (IFTA®) and Managing Director of the American Film Market® (AFM®).
 The Independent Film & Television Alliance is the global trade association of independent producers and distributors of motion picture and television programming.
 Headquartered in Los Angeles, the organization represents and provides significant entertainment industry services to 125 member companies from 20 countries.